LeMagicKonch/BlueTeamOps/Adversary Emulation/adversary_emulation_test.md

 # Can also use this command since whoami might trigger alerts
 cmd.exe /c "set u"

+# This will give more detailed information on the user including applied GPOs and Groups
+gpresult.exe /r
 ```

 ## **Enumerate Application Control**